Modi 2: in stock. Orders placed now ship in 1-3 business days.

 and 15-Day Return

 Modi is covered by a limited warranty that covers parts and labor for two years.
 That’s 2x the warranty of most of the products in this price range.
-And, if you don’t like your Modi, you can send it back for a refund, minus 15% restocking fee, within 15 days of receiving it.
+And, if you don’t like your Modi, you can still send it back for a refund, minus 15% restocking fee, within 15 days of receiving your DAC.

 On B Stock